-Has your website ever been compromised?
-Statistics state than in an average lifespan of a website, it will be at some point inevitably breached in one form or another.
-Of course, this is not a one hundred percent sure event, but we tend to neglect our security until it’s too late.
+Do you have a website?
+Has it ever been compromised?
+Statistics show that in the average lifespan of a site, at some point, it would inevitably be breached in one form or another.
+Naturally, this is not 100% guaranteed to happen, but we often neglect our security until it’s too late.

-By far maybe one of the most requested topics of discussion, this post is meant to shed light on what is the most effective plan for clearing your malware infected website and hardening its security in order to avoid such future occurrences.
+One of the most requested topics of discussion by far, this post’s goal is to shed some light on the most effective plan for clearing a malware infected website and hardening its security, additionally avoiding such future occurrences.

 “My website has been breached!”

-You wake up on a sunny Sunday morning, it’s your day off, you’ve made plans, the weather outside seems delightfully pleasant, and it looks like nothing is going to ruin your day until you then realize that your website has been hacked.
+Imagine that you wake up on a beautiful Sunday morning, it’s your day off, you’ve made plans, the weather outside seems delightfully pleasant, and it looks like nothing is going to ruin your day until you then realize that your website has been hacked.

 Stress and panic slowly ensue, your losing business, you need an immediate solution.
 From here on, these are the immediate steps you must follow to prevent further damage and restore stability to your website.